2017 A to Z: Letter D…

-Just think, one of my granddaughters, or great to-be’s, could have blogged those diaries to all the world one day.
+Just think, one of my granddaughters could blog those diaries to all the world one day… if I had kept them.
 My dream is that someone possibly found and rescued those diaries from the trash, but where are they?
 I’m sure there are people who collect diaries… Hmm, is there still a chance for me!
 What’s the odds?
 Yea I know, it’s a 500 million shot to one, that they’d ever show up, but a girl can dream… and hope!

 I’m sure if I ever had the chance to re-read them, I surely would have a good laugh at myself for being so silly in worrying about “boyfriend” troubles.
 And knowing what I do now, I would surely have sent that boyfriend packing that gave me trouble… causing me to shed tears over him.
 I remember telling my daughter, if he’s the right one for you, he won’t make you cry!